anishrajpandey/DoomsDay-Algorithm/README.md

 # DoomsDay-Algorithm
 A program that tells what day a date falls on.
-What the hell is endjd
+What the hell is en